mariuszdrynda/low-level-language/README.md

 # Effects

-TLDR: takes program as an input and tells you where it can fail
+TLDR: takes program as an input and tells you where it can fail.
+List of effects:
++ infinite_loop
++ nullptr_deref
++ panic

 # Supported backends